Suntrust Park and The Battery Atlanta

 Kimley-Horn was initially engaged by the Atlanta Braves to perform red flag due diligence on the composite 82-acre land acquisition.
 Our services transitioned from due diligence and environmental studies to zoning support, major utility relocations, Development of Regional Impact (DRI) traffic study, transportation plans, parking concepts, and detailed civil design for the ballpark and mixed-use development.

 The site posed numerous challenges throughout design and construction that were intensified by the accelerated schedule and hard deadline of the Braves’ home opener.
 But with each challenge, the Kimley-Horn team stepped up to the plate with exceptional design and creative solutions.
 After extensive research, Kimley-Horn determined that a 3-acre pond on the site was manmade and therefore able to be removed, shortening the permitting process by years.
-Kimley-Horn’s early review provided a way for a 90-foot-wide gas line running all the way to Louisiana to be moved without flow disruption.
+Kimley-Horn’s early review provided a way for the relocation of multiple gas lines serving the southeast U.S. with no disruption to service.

 To save valuable space for parking, Kimley-Horn led the design of a stormwater basin constructed to hold 4.2 million gallons of water under one of the parking decks and two smaller concrete chamber systems adjacent to a second deck.